WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/intro.md

     </Target>
     ```
 7. (Optional) Create a new text file called `LocalizedStrings.json`
-    * Use this to define text used in your mod, see [Text, Logging, and Utils Usage](usage/utils.md) for more details
+    * Use this to define text used in your mod, see [Text](usage/utils.md#text) for more details
+    * Be sure to distribute this file with your mod assembly
+8. (Optional) Create a Unity AssetBundle called `assets`
+    * Use this to import Unity assets, see [Unity Assets](usage/utils.md#unity-assets) for more details
     * Be sure to distribute this file with your mod assembly
 8. You're ready to go!